aiven/terraform-provider-aiven/docs/resources/mysql_database.md

 ### Required

-- **database_name** (String) The name of the service database.
+- `database_name` (String) The name of the service database.
 This property cannot be changed, doing so forces recreation of the resource.
-- **project** (String) Identifies the project this resource belongs to.
+- `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
-- **service_name** (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.

 ### Optional

-- **id** (String) The ID of this resource.
-- **termination_protection** (Boolean) It is a Terraform client-side deletion protections, which prevents the database from being deleted by Terraform.
+- `termination_protection` (Boolean) It is a Terraform client-side deletion protections, which prevents the database from being deleted by Terraform.
 It is recommended to enable this for any production databases containing critical data.
 The default value is `false`.
-- **timeouts** (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
+- `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

+### Read-Only

+- `id` (String) The ID of this resource.

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`

 Optional:

-- **delete** (String)
+- `delete` (String)

 ## Import